sanhu88/Udacity-Bertelsmann-Scholarship-2019_Cloud-Track/Part3-infrastructure-as-code.md

 Generalizable to AWS, Google Cloud Platform, Microsoft Azure

 The diagrams and resources covered in this lesson are generalizable to other cloud providers (such as Azure and Google Cloud Platform).

+## Setting up Lucidcharts

+练习：

+Cloud Architecture diagrams are...

+a great discussion tool to communicate to others what you intend to create

+#### Lucidchart

+We’ll use [Lucidchart](https://lucidchart.com/) to create cloud diagrams.
+Other applications that generate diagrams include Visio or Cloudcraft.

+**Note to students**: You won’t need to know how to create diagrams for the project.
+The goal of this lesson is to get you familiar with cloud diagrams so that you can write cloud formation code based on interpreting the diagrams.